virtual-labs/exp-modulation-schemes-iitd/experiment/experiment-name.md

-## Study of effect of channel on system with various modulation
+## Study of Modulation schemes with Memory, like MSK, GMSK etc.